CLARE SWAN EARLY LEARNING CENTER

 - College work in any field from an accredited institution may substitute for required experience on a year-for-year basis

-- Continued employment is contingent upon receipt of satisfactory report from a state and federal background check.
+- Continued employment is contingent upon satisfactory completion of state and federal background check.

 Hiring preference shall be given to eligible and qualified Alaska Native/American Indian applicants pursuant to P.L.
 93-638 Indian Self Determination Act.